-4.3.15.5 Where a public way intersection will involve earth banks or existing vegetation inside any lot corner that would create a traffic hazard by limiting visibility, the subdivider/ developer shall cut such ground or vegetation (including trees) in connection with the grading of the public right-of-way to the extent necessary to provide adequate sight distance.
+- 4.3.20.5 Where a public way intersection will involve earth banks or existing vegetation inside any lot corner that would create a traffic hazard by limiting visibility, the subdivider/ developer shall cut such ground or vegetation (including trees) in connection with the grading of the public right-of-way to the extent necessary to provide adequate sight distance. - 4.3.20.6 Intersections shall be designed with a flat grade wherever practical.
+In hilly or rolling areas, at the approach to an intersection, a leveling area shall be provided having not greater than a 2 percent grade for a distance of 60 feet, measured from the nearest right-of-way line of the intersecting public way. - 4.3.20.7 The cross-slope on all roads and streets, including intersections, shall be 3 percent or less.

-Intersections

-- 4.3.15.6 Intersections shall be designed with a flat grade wherever practical.
-In hilly or rolling areas, at the approach to an intersection, a leveling area shall be provided having not greater than a 2 percent grade for a distance of 60 feet, measured from the nearest right-of- way line of the intersecting public way. - 4.3.15.7 The cross-slope on all roads and streets, including intersections, shall be 3 percent or less. - 4.3.15.8 The centerline of two streets intersecting the road on opposite sides shall be offset as shown and illustrated in the preceding graphics.
-Offset dimension between intersections is categorized by the type of roadway involved.
+4.3.20.8 The centerline of two streets intersecting the road on opposite sides shall be offset as shown and illustrated in the preceding graphics.
+Offset dimensions between intersections are categorized by the type of roadway involved.
 If the two legs creating the offset are different types of roads, the shorter of the offset dimension shall apply.